ronanchilvers/ronanchilvers.github.io/content/posts/mountaintop-isolation-day-1.md

 ---
-date: 2025-06-20
+date: 2025-06-21
-draft: true
 title: Mountaintop Isolation - Journal Entry One
 summary: The first journal entry in a play-through of the Mountaintop Isolation solo journalling game
+draft: true
 tags:
   - Mountaintop Isolation
   - Wretched & Alone